Alex Day: Hiatus, return and further releases: 2014–present

 On 17 May 2015, Day released a new single available to download on his website, entitled 'Keep Me Up'.
 His fourth and final single, titled 'Beyond You' was released on 26 July 2015.
 On 3 October, Day announced he would release the album a day early for all of those who signed on for the newsletter.
 He also announced that rather than a physical CD edition, Nowhere Left To Hide would be released as a physical USB with the album on.
 On the album, Day stated 'This was a hard album to make.
 In a lot of ways, it was an album I needed to make.
 It's quite raw and makes me feel a bit exposed.
 But I love it and I'm very proud to have it and to share it.
 I think parts of it are my best work and overall it's probably the most cohesive release I’ve ever put out'.

 In December 2015, Day announced he had recorded five new songs for an untitled studio release in the future.
 On 28 January 2016 he confirmed the album would be called Split Infinities and would be the first of his solo albums to feature a backing band.
 He released it on 30 September 2016.
-Day released his sixth album Sunset on streaming platforms in October 2019 and then his seventh album Relax!
-Nothing Is Under Control in August 2021.
+Day released his sixth album Sunset on streaming platforms in October 2019, his seventh album Relax!
+Nothing Is Under Control! in August 2021 and his eighth album The Stranger in March 2026.